-Equally as important to the shaving itself is the preparation before.
+Equally as crucial to the shaving itself is the preparation before.
 This includes taking a hot shower or washing your face with the right pH balanced facial soap then applying a hot towel afterward.

 The goal is to remove contaminants and excess oil that may hinder the blade.
 Hot water also hydrates hair follicles, so the razor will cut through it like a hot knife through butter.

 Step 1: Soaking the shave soap

 How long you’ll need to soak will depend on the product.
 In most cases, you’ll need to let it soak between 10 to 15 minutes, so most men do this step before taking a hot shower.

 If you’re using a puck or bar, then submerge it on a bowl of warm water.
 For shaving soaps that come with their own jars, just pour water over it to the brim.

 Don’t forget to soak your shaving brush in hot water to hydrate and soften the bristles in preparation for the lathering process.

 How long you need to soak will depend on the type of shaving brush you’ll use.

 Higher quality badger hair brushes will need only a couple of minutes.
 Synthetic brushes don’t need much time – just soak it in hot water for a few seconds.

 Remember only to soak the bristles and not the handle to prevent moisture from seeping in.
 And never dip a shaving brush in a sink because of the potential infection it may cause on the skin.